 - Click Continue to Account Recovery to set up account recovery information.
 You can provide a mobile phone number (capable of receiving texts) or a non-UMICH email address.
 The account recovery contact information you provide is where we will send you a password reset code if you forget your password.

-- You will be given the option to set up Duo two-factor authentication for U-M Weblogin.
-You can enroll a device or phone number in Duo that you will use in conjunction with your uniqname and password when logging in.
-Or you may skip this step and complete it later.
-Two-factor authentication for Weblogin will be required for employees starting on your hire date.
+- Set up Duo two-factor authentication for U-M Weblogin.
+You can enroll a device or phone number in Duo that you will use in conjunction with your uniqname and password when logging in—or choose among other options.

 After Your Uniqname Is Set

 - Verify employment information next.
 Watch for an email from the university with a subject line of Verify Information for U-M Employment (ACTION REQUIRED).
 Follow the instructions in that email to log in to Wolverine Access and finalize your employment information.

 - You will get U-M computing services on your hire date.
 On your official hire date (usually your first day of work), the standard computing services will be set up for you.
 These include your U-M Goople Apps account and more.

 Note: If you do not create your uniqname until your hire date, your U-M Google account will not be set up until the next day.